How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Identifying Your Source and Destination Drives

+Before we even touch the cloning software, both your old hard drive and your brand-new empty drive need to be plugged into the computer.
 You must know exactly how your system identifies these two drives.
 Getting this wrong later means accidentally wiping your entire operating system.
-You have two easy ways to check this:
+You have two easy ways to check this.

-Method 1: Use the GUI Disk Tool
+1. Use the GUI Disk Tool

 Ubuntu Linux Disk Manager Tool